33 of the Absolute BEST Things to do in Vancouver, Canada

 There are a few different sightseeing tours to choose from.
 Some drive you around, some are cycling, and some are even walking tour!
 I personally recommend this particular city tour because it actually drives you around (wasting less time getting around) and takes you to all of Vancouver’s highlights including Granville Island, Gastown, Chinatown, Stanley Park, the Lookout, and more!

 Most tours are around $100 per person and include a knowledgeable guide and entry fees.
 Most go for a few hours (4 hours or so) and some include a stop for lunch.

 28. Explore the Vancouver Art Gallery

-First of all, the Art Gallery is in a historic and beautiful building.
+First of all, the Vancouver Art Gallery is in a historic and beautiful building.
 Many people take photos on the steps, and actually many movies are also filmed there.
 And then inside there is a collection of international and local art.
 There are actually over 11,600 pieces of artwork in the gallery – so give yourself lots of time to explore.

 29. Go Wine Tasting in the Fraser Valley

 The Fraser Valley just outside of Vancouver is a beautiful wine region producing some really tasty wines.
-A wine tour to the Fraser Valley will take you around to some of the best wineries and you get to taste all the wine for yourself!
+A wine tour to the Fraser Valley will take you around to some of the best wineries and you get to taste all of the wine for yourself!
 Sounds like a good day if you ask me!

-This Fraser Valley Wine tour is a five-hour that takes you to four different wineries where you can try a variety of boutique wines.
+This Fraser Valley Wine tour is a five-hour tour that takes you to four different wineries where you can try a variety of boutique wines.
 The tour will pick you up and drop you off at your Vancouver hotel so all you have to worry about is having a brilliant day!